Oops! Sorry!!

 8. Maintenance, Cleaning, & Storage

-• Cleaning: Respirators shared between workers must be cleaned and disinfected after each use.
+• Cleaning: Shared respirators must be cleaned and disinfected after each use.
 Exclusive-use respirators must be cleaned as often as necessary to maintain sanitation.

 • Storage: Respirators must be stored in a clean, sealed bag/container away from solvent vapors and extreme temperatures.